ordinary-developer/education/books/tech/cpp/cpp17/a_williams-cpp_concurrency_in_action-2_ed/05-cpp_mem_model/readme.md

 ## atomics
 an *atomic operation* is an indivisible operation

+the standard atomic types ar note copyable or assignable (they have no cpy constructors or copy assignment operations) but they support assginment from and implicit convertion to the corresponding built-in types

 atomic types (allmost all) have member functions:
 - `is_lock_free()`
   `true` means that operations are done directory with atomic instructions (*lock-free*)